Shikamaru-110/Nexus/README.md

 - Allowing the users to change the hours of inactivity alerts
 - Adding weather widget
 - Adding multilingual support and large symbols for apps
+- fetch already saved contacts in the phone's default calling app